YutingHan/Graphical-Perception/README.md

 - Data type Transformation

-   When analyzing data, .csv file are transformed into pandas.dataframe for a better implementation.
+   When analyzing data, .csv files are transformed into a pandas.dataframe for a better implementation.

 - Python functions construction